HL7/davinci-crd/input/pagecontent/cards.md

 {% fragment Binary/CRDServiceResponse2 JSON BASE:cards.where(source.topic.where(code='123').exists()).suggestions EXCEPT:url BASE:actions.where(resource is Questionnaire).resource %}

-<p class="added-content">A profile defining the expectations of an Form Completion response can be found <a href="StructureDefinition-CRDHooksResponse-formCompletion.html">here</a>.</p>
+<p class="new-content">A profile defining the expectations of an Form Completion response can be found <a href="StructureDefinition-CRDHooksResponse-formCompletion.html">here</a>.</p>

 ### Create or Update Coverage Records Response Type